maythazinh/Dev-cnfp-team2/README.md

 # Dev-cnfp-team2
-this is developer team of cnfp
+this is read me file